William C. Hetzel

 Dr. William C. Hetzel is an expert in the field of software testing.
 He compiled the papers from the 1972 Computer Program Test Methods Symposium, also known as the Chapel Hill Symposium, into the book Program Test Methods.
 The book, published in 1973, details the problems of software validation and testing.

-The International Conference and Exposition on Testing Computer Software, which is the first conference with a focus on software testing, is convened in 1984 by the US Professional Development Institute (USPDI) in Washington, D.C.
-Hetzel and Dr. David Gelperin are the joint program chairs.

 Hetzel and Dave Gelperin co-found the Software Quality Engineering consultancy firm in 1986.
-Their motto was, "Test, then code."
-Together they worked to establish software testing as a stand-alone computer discipline.
 In 1988 they classified the phases and goals of software testing into the following stages: